nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Storage

-The storage stores the add command
+The storage stores the exact add command of budget and expenditures into the text file containing the

 ## Product scope